dgatf/PicoMSO/docs/architecture.md

 Both logic-only, scope-only, and combined logic+scope selections are supported by the current controller and protocol code.

+The common controller represents the externally visible capture state used by the protocol layer, while each capture backend keeps its own internal runtime state.

 ## Mixed-signal capture layer

 `firmware/mixed_signal/` provides two concrete backends: